nicholas-leonard/dp/doc/facialkeypointstutorial.md

 a case study involving its practical application to a [Kaggle](https://www.kaggle.com) challenge provided by the University of Montreal:
 [Facial Keypoints Detection](https://www.kaggle.com/c/facial-keypoints-detection).
-We will attempt to keep this tutorial as complete yet concise as possible.

 ## Planning and Analysis ##
 The first step is to determine how to approach the problem and outline the